Awards and Financial Aid

 Those who have been assessed and approved for Manitoba Student Aid before classes start will automatically have their tuition fees deferred for one month.
 You will receive web-mail notification stating this.
 No action is needed.

-If you do not apply for Manitoba Student Aid at least 3 weeks before the start of classes (on or by April 15 for Spring/Summer session applicants), you will not be on the fee deferral list and must make a payment arrangement with Student Central to avoid registration cancellation.
+If you do not apply for Manitoba Student Aid at least 3 weeks before the start of classes (on or by August 15), you will not be on the fee deferral list and must make a payment arrangement with Student Central to avoid registration cancellation.
 You will be subject to late fees.

 What Is Tuition Fee Deferral?